joshualande/joshualande.github.io/_drafts/2014-02-07-learn-sql-information-retrieval.md

 ---
 layout: post
-title: Learn SQL With Simple Examples (Part 2) - Information Retrieval
+title: Querying Information from an SQL Database
 comments: true
 ---

+In this post, I will take the example recipes database from the previous post and work through successively harder SQL queries.
+This will introduce the basic operators in SQL like filtering, joining and aggregating.

 # THE SELECT, FROM, and WHERE Statements in SQL

-Given our recipe database, there are all kinds of interesting questionts we could ask using our database.
+Our recipes example from before had three tables, one with the list of recipes, one with a list of ingredients, and opne mapping ingerdients to recipies.
+Given this database, there are all kinds of interesting questionts we could ask using our database.

 Imagine that we wanted to find all the ingredients in "Tomato Soup".
 As a first step, we could figure out the recipe_id for "Tomato Soup".